 The exact kind of products changes over time depending on economic and political circumstances.
 But as of posting the products that can be bought under the fair trade umbrella include:

-- bananas: the most popular fair trade product
+- bananas: the most popular fair trade product.
+In the UK it’s almost impossible to buy non-fairtrade bananas.

 - carbon credits: available for companies that sell or produce fair trade products and used to support renewable energy, efficient energy, and reforestation projects.